netifi/netifi-quickstart-spring/README.md

         ./gradlew :client:run

 5. If successful, the client will have sent the word, `World`, to the service and received the response `Hello, World! from SayHello`.
+You can verify this by checking the terminals for the following:

     In the service terminal you will see the following message: